 You may also find that FAIR plans limit the perils covered under the policy.
 Many are named-peril policies, so they only cover the 16 or so events listed in the policy document.
 Compare that to an HO3 policy that covers all events unless they are specifically excluded from coverage.

-Most states require that you get declined by standard insurance companies before you apply with a FAIR plan.
+Most states require that you get declined by standard insurance companies before you apply for a FAIR plan.
 Once you’ve met that requirement, then you can usually sign up for a FAIR plan by contacting an agent or broker who offers it.
 You may be able to find agents and brokers who can sell FAIR plans by going to the program’s website.

 You may also have to meet additional criteria.
 For example, many states only admit homes to their FAIR plans if: